ZupIT/beagle-docs/content/en/get-started/using-beagle-helpers/backend/beagle-grpc.md

 #### Use spring project generator

-- You can access [spring website here](https://start.spring.io) and generate a zip project with the basic settings already configured.
+- You can access [Spring Boot website here](https://start.spring.io) and generate a zip project with the basic settings already configured.

 ![](/shared/Screenshot-spring-initializer-grpc-example.png)